realrate/Causing/README.md

 Get a nice colored graph and immediately understand the causal effects between the variables.

 **Input:** You simply have to put in a dataset and provide an equation system in form of a python function.
-The endogenous variable on the left had side are assumed being caused by the variables on the right hand sight of the equation.
-Thus, you provide the causal structure in form of an directed acyclic graph (DAG).
+The endogenous variable on the left-hand side are assumed being caused by the variables on the right-hand side of the equation.
+Thus, you provide the causal structure in form of a directed acyclic graph (DAG).

 **Output:** As an output you will get a colored graph of quantified effects acting between the model variables.
 You are able to immediately interpret mediation chains for every individual observation - even for highly complex nonlinear systems.

 Further, the method enables model validation.
 The effects are estimated using a structural neural network.
-You can check wether your assumed model fits the data.
+You can check whether your assumed model fits the data.
 Testing for significance of each individual effect guides you in how to modify and further develop the model.
-The method can be applied to highly latent models with many of the modeled endogenous variables being unboserved.
+The method can be applied to highly latent models with many of the modeled endogenous variables being unobserved.

-Here is a table relating Causing to to other approaches:
+Here is a table relating Causing to other approaches:

 Causing is | Causing is NOT
 --- | ---